-Our management is preparing a remediation plan to be instituted in 2021 under the oversight of the Audit Committee.
-The plan is expected to involve hiring and training additional qualified personnel, performing detailed risk assessments in key process areas to identify risks of material misstatement, further documentation and implementation of control procedures to address the identified risks of material misstatements in key process areas, and the implementation of monitoring activities over the components of our internal controls which would include holding personnel accountable to their responsibilities for the design and implementation of internal controls over financial reporting.
+Our management has prepared a remediation plan to be instituted in 2021 under the oversight of the Audit Committee.
+The management team has also engaged a third-party consultant to assist in the implementation of our remediation plan.
+The plan involves hiring and training additional qualified personnel, performing detailed risk assessments in key process areas to identify risks of material misstatement, further documentation and implementation of control procedures to address the identified risks of material misstatements in key process areas, and the implementation of monitoring activities over the components of our internal controls which would include holding personnel accountable to their responsibilities for the design and implementation of internal controls over financial reporting.